Dictionary / Arabic - Turkish Terminology

 TASATTUR - تستر

-Derived from the same root of satr (ستر ).
-One of the names of Allah, As-Sattar الستار , which means The Concealer or Veiler, One Who conceals the sins is also derived from the same root.
+It is derived from the root word satr (ستر ).
+One of the names of Allah, As-Sattar الستار , which means the One Who veils and forgives man's faults, is also derived from the same root.

 Literally: A being or becoming veiled.
 Curtained.
 Hidden.
 Shrouded; concealment.
 To cover.
 To veil.
 To drape.
 To conceal one's self.
 Veiling.

-(Please refer to The 24th Flash-The Risale on Tasattur and The Compilation of Tasattur)
+(Please refer to The 24th Flash-The Risale on Tasattur and The Compilation on Tasattur)

-Seventh Subtle Point: The Sunnah as-Saniyyah is adab.
-There is no matter of it, beneath which a nûr and adab, is not to be found!
-Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm decreed اَدَّبَنِى رَبِّى فَاَحْسَنَ تَاْدِيبِى , that is: "My Rabb bestowed me adab beautifully and instructed me of the adab."
+Seventh Subtle Point: The Sunnah as-Saniyyah is good manners.
+There is no matter of it beneath which a nûr and a good manner are not to be found!
+Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm decreed اَدَّبَنِى رَبِّى فَاَحْسَنَ تَاْدِيبِى , that is: "My Rabb bestowed me good manners (adab) beautifully and instructed me of them."

-Yes, one who pays attention to the Prophet's biography and knows the Sunnah as-Saniyyah certainly understands that Janâb-i Haqq gathered together all the varieties of adab in His beloved (Habib).
-One who abandons his Sunnah as-Saniyyah abandons adab.
-He verifies the rule,1 بِى اَدَبْ مَحْرُومْ بَاشَدْ اَزْ لُطْفِ رَبْ and falls into a destructive situation without adab.
+Yes, one who pays attention to the Prophet's biography and knows the Sunnah as-Saniyyah certainly understands that Janâb-i Haqq gathered together all the varieties of good manners in His beloved (Habib).
+One, who abandons his Sunnah as-Saniyyah, abandons good manners.
+He verifies the rule 14 بِى اَدَبْ مَحْرُومْ بَاشَدْ اَزْ لُطْفِ رَبْ and falls into destructive ill manners.

-Question: How can there be adab in the face of Al-‘Allâm ul-Ghuyûb, Who sees and knows everything and from Whom nothing can be hidden?
+Question: How can there be adab before Al-‘Allâm ul-Ghuyûb, Who sees and knows everything and from Whom nothing can be hidden?
 Situations that cause shame cannot be concealed from Him.
-One sort of adab is tasattur, it is veiling the states which are a cause to be loathed.
-There can be no tasattur before Al-‘Allâm ul-Ghuyûb.
+One sort of adab is tasattur; it is to veil the states which are a cause of being loathed.
+There cannot be tasattur before Al-‘Allâm ul-Ghuyûb.

 The Answer:

-Firstly: Just as As-Sâni’ Zuljalâl wants to show His art beautiful by giving it complete importance and He veils loathed things, and He attracts attention to His ni’mahs through adorning them.
+Firstly: Just as, giving it the greatest importance, As-Sâni’ Zuljalâl wants to show His art as beautiful, veils loathsome things and attracts attention to His ni’mahs by adorning them.
 So too, He wants to show His creatures and ‘abds as beautiful to other conscious beings.
-Their appearing in ugly situations is a sort of rebellion against His Names like Jamîl, Muzayyin, Latîf and Hakîm, and is contrary to adab.
-Thus, the adab in the Sunnah as-Saniyyah is to assume a state of pure adab within the bounds of As-Sâni’ Zuljalâl's Names.
+Their appearing in ugly situations is a kind of rebellion against His Names like Jamîl, Muzayyin, Latîf and Hakîm and is contrary to adab.
+Thus, the adab in the Sunnah as-Saniyyah is to assume a state of perfect manners (adab) within the bounds of As-Sâni’ Zuljalâl's Names.

-Secondly: Just as a doctor, in the point of being a doctor, examines the most private member of a non-mahram, and if there is a necessity, it is shown to him.
-It is not said to be contrary to adab.
-Rather, it is said that the adab of medicine requires this.
-But that doctor cannot look to those non-mahrams through the title of manhood, or under the name of the preacher or through the attribute of Hoja.
+Secondly: Just as a doctor, in the point of being a doctor, examines the most private part of a non-mahram, and if there is a necessity, it is shown to him.
+It is not said that it is contrary to adab.
+Rather, it is said that the adab of the medicine requires it.
+But that doctor cannot look to those non-mahrams with the title of being a man, or under the name of the preacher, or the attribute of the hoja.
 Adab cannot issue a fatwa about its being shown.
-To show him in that aspect is the lack of hayâ.
+To show him in that aspect is lack of hayâ.

 Yukarı Çık